Qjure

 Ears: eczema.

-Nose: otitis externa; sinusitis.
+Nose: otitis externa; sinusitis; hay fever.

 Mouth: thrush; infected gums; ulcerated tongue.